microsoft/debug-adapter-protocol/specification.md

     allThreadsStopped?: boolean;

     /**
      * Ids of the breakpoints that triggered the event.
-In most cases there will
+In most cases there is
-     * be only a single breakpoint but here are some examples for multiple
+     * only a single breakpoint but here are some examples for multiple
      * breakpoints:
      * - Different types of breakpoints map to the same location.
      * - Multiple source breakpoints get collapsed to the same instruction by